• Skip to primary navigation

 Q: Are there any precautions to take when drinking a pink salt and turmeric tonic?

-This simple little drink has become more than just a recipe in my house; it’s a punctuation mark.
-It’s the period at the end of a long, quiet night and the starting pistol for a loud, joyful day.
-It’s a reminder that even on the busiest mornings, there is time to do one small, good thing for yourself.
-It’s not going to solve all your problems, but it’s a darn good way to start facing them.
+This simple little drink’s become more than just a recipe, it’s punctuation, you know?
+The period at the end of a long quiet night and the starting pistol for a loud joyful day.
+A reminder that even on busiest mornings there’s time to do one small good thing for yourself.
+Won’t solve all your problems but it’s a darn good way to start facing them.
+Go on give it a try, make it yours, maybe it’ll become the quiet hero of your mornings too.
+For another cozy kitchen project try my 8-Hour Sourdough Bread Recipe?

-Let me know in the comments—what’s your secret morning ritual?
-I’d love to hear it
+Let me know in the comments, what’s your secret morning ritual?
+I’d love to hear it.

 Loved it?
 Share it with your friends!